 Quasi Object Float Pavilion was reviewed as a part of the Shenzhen Biennale's Street Exhibition, curated by Terrence Riley, in Architectural Review Winter 2012, by Critic Raymund Ryan.
 MORE

 Jonathan's teaches a Landscape computation seminar in Inscribing Geo-patterning Order at Harvard GSD's winter session.
 The topics of explored geometric patterning in establishing hydrological and ecological based systems within geo-morphology.
 MORE

 Formed in 2013, by Jonathan A. Scelsa + Jennifer Birkeland, OP.AL is a trans-disciplinary practice seeking creative design solutions at the intersections of Architecture, Landscape Architecture and Urban Design.

 The name OP.AL emerged as a portmanteau for several tropes that we find occurring in our practice.
 The first being a deliberate reference to Optical Art, whereby geometry and spatial conditions can produce a set of phenomenological illusions.
 The second being a reference to the Operation of both Architecture and Landscape, wherein our practice employs formal maneuvers that manipulate both the ground and the building in tandem for integrated design solutions.

-We offer full Architectural + Landscape Architectural Design services in the New York area including Interior Design, Feasibility Studies, Zoning Analysis, and Visualization solutions.
+We offer full architectural services in the New York area including Interior Design, Feasibility Studies, Zoning Analysis, and Visualization solutions.
 We look forward to working with you on your next project.